Cats are unique creatures in so many ways! Did you know that your cat’s taste buds are very different from your own?

 ATP supplies energy in living cells and can be a signal for meat.
 This helps cats know that meat is good for them.

 In summary, your cat’s perception of how things taste is very different than yours!
-They may not be aware of sweetness at all, have a narrower sense of bitterness, but also pick up on tastes that you would completely miss.
+They may not be aware of sweetness at all and have a narrower sense of bitterness, but they also pick up on tastes that you would completely miss.

 So next time you’re thinking of offering your cat a treat, skip the candy, even if it’s something you would like.
 Instead, reach for the bag of cat treats that you bought at your local pet store.
 Your cat will appreciate them a lot more!

 What do you think your cat tastes when they eat food?
 Are you surprised to learn how different their taste buds are from ours?
 Let us know in the comments below!